In Italy, antitrust litigation is on the rise.

 Antitrust litigation in Italy is on the rise, especially in relation to follow-on cases (ie, cases brought following an infringement decision of a competition authority) as opposed to standalone cases (ie, cases brought without a previous finding of an infringement by a competition authority).

 As in the rest of Europe, and unlike in the United States, private enforcement of antitrust law in Italy has been less of an issue for undertakings than public enforcement and administrative fines.
-Private enforcement has developed gradually over the years, with an increase in cases following a decision of the Italian Competition Authority (ICA) in 2000 concerning the private insurance sector.
+Private enforcement has developed gradually over the years, with an increase in cases following a decision of the Italian Competition Authority (the "ICA") in 2000 concerning the private insurance sector.
 Nearly every person who owned a car in Italy in the 1990s was potentially entitled to ask for damages.
 While no official data appears to be available regarding the overall number of cases that were filed, they appear to be in the thousands.

 The adoption of Directive 2014/104/EU and its national implementing measure, Legislative Decree No 3/2017 (the “Damages Decree”), led to a significant increase in follow-on cases.
 The purpose of the legislation is to make it easier for claimants to seek antitrust damages.
 However, the recent increase in cases is arguably also due to two infringement decisions, namely the Trucks decision of the European Commission (case AT39824) and the Corrugated Cardboard decision of the ICA (case I805).
 Considering the products involved and the temporal scope of these two decisions, the number of potential claimants was vast.